cmput404-project-2021fall/CMPUT404-project-socialdistribution/README.md

 - :white_check_mark: - :white_check_mark: As a server admin, I can limit nodes connecting to me via authentication.
 - :white_check_mark: - :white_check_mark: As a server admin, node to node connections can be authenticated with HTTP Basic Auth
 - :white_check_mark: - :white_check_mark: As a server admin, I can disable the node to node interfaces for connections that are not authenticated!
-- :white_check_mark: - :white_check_mark: As an author, I want to be able to make posts that are unlisted, that are publicly shareable by URI alone (or for embedding images)
+- :black_square_button: - :white_check_mark: As an author, I want to be able to make posts that are unlisted, that are publicly shareable by URI alone (or for embedding images)

 ## API Documentation